 Developing patient-centered patient reported outcomes

-Dr. Tractenberg developed a new model for the development of patient-centered patient reported outcomes (in peer review October 2016), which highlights whether a clinical, or a patient’s, perspective is treated as “privileged” or primary.
+Dr. Tractenberg developed a new model for the development of patient-centered patient reported outcomes (PRO, published January 2017, https://doi.org/10.1371/journal.pone.0171114), which highlights how to design a PRO so that the clinical, or a patient’s, perspective is treated as “privileged” or primary.
 The manuscript describes the model and presents results that this model results in a qualitatively different PRO than if the typical model, prioritizing clinical or research perspectives (“symptom-centered”) on instrument content, is followed.
 Research is ongoing now (2017-) to determine how the different types of PRO (patient-centered vs. symptom-centered) can contribute to basic, translational, and comparative effectiveness research.

 Introducing the idea that scientific research results are undermined when measurement properties are not considered (or are known to be weak) – in big and small data